t1u1/ai-prd-workflow/implementation-prompt-template.md

 - @RULES.md for project guidelines and standards
 - @RFC-[ID].md for the specific requirements being implemented

+## Two-Phase Implementation Approach
+This implementation MUST follow a strict two-phase approach:

+### Phase 1: Implementation Planning
+1. Thoroughly analyze the requirements and existing codebase
+2. Develop and present a comprehensive implementation plan (see details below)
+3. DO NOT write any actual code during this phase
+4. Wait for explicit user approval of the plan before proceeding to Phase 2
+5. Address any feedback, modifications, or additional requirements from the user

+### Phase 2: Implementation Execution
+1. Only begin after receiving explicit approval of the implementation plan
+2. Follow the approved plan, noting any necessary deviations
+3. Implement in logical segments as outlined in the approved plan
+4. Explain your approach for complex sections
+5. Conduct a self-review before finalizing

 ## Implementation Guidelines

 ### Before Writing Code